joshburgess/redux-most/README.md

 __Summary__

 - There are no adapters. `redux-most` is only intended to be used with `Most`.
+- `redux-most` offers 2 separate APIs: a `redux-observable`-like API, where Epics get passed an action stream & a store middleware object containing `dispatch` & `getState` methods, and a stricter, more declarative API, where Epics get passed an action stream & a state stream.
 - `combineEpics` takes in an array of epics instead of multiple arguments.
 - Standard `Most` streams are used instead of a custom Observable extension.
 - `select` and `selectArray` are available instead of the variadic `ofType`.

 __Further Elaboration:__